 During breeding season, huge colonies commonly form with sometimes hundreds of thousands of individuals.
 Both courting and breeding are brief—it’s one of the shortest of all other penguins—with a lot of flipper-waving and calls.
 Males also present females with pebbles as a token of affection.
 Their molting period, which occurs at the end of the breeding season, is as swift as the mating period.
 Colonies can evacuate and disappear seemingly overnight.

-Although gentoos are the least common species on the Peninsula (and the second most scarce penguins of all with just 300,000 breeding pairs), their colonies are usually established in places that are easily accessible for Antarctic visitors.
+Although gentoos are the least common species on the Peninsula, their colonies are usually established in places that are easily accessible for Antarctic visitors.
 And they are just as easy to identify, even from a good distance, thanks to the white triangular patch above each eye and brilliant orange-red “lipstick” markings on their beak.
 Plus, there’s that 6-inch long prominent brush-tail.

 The third member of the brush-tails, chinstraps look similar to the Adélies in both markings and size except for that narrow black band (or strap) under the head which makes it look like it’s wearing a little black helmet.
 With roughly 7 million pairs in the world, this is one of the most abundant species so chances are you’ll see a whole lot of them when you make landfall.
 And also like Adélies, the chinstraps tend to form huge colonies numbering in the hundreds of thousands or more.
 Mates give an incredible performance, aptly named the ecstatic display, when they are courting or exchanging places at their nests.
 They’re very social birds in general and have multiple forms of communication from bowing and preening to flipper and head waving and gesturing.
 But they’re also one of the most aggressive species of penguins and can get into some very heated showdowns over nesting space.